Biyani Group of Colleges

 Biyani Group of Colleges is a group of educational institutes in Jaipur, Rajasthan, India.
 The college is run by the trust Biyani Shikshan Samiti, a non-profit organization working for improvement of women's education in the Indian state of Rajasthan.
-The trust has established two campuses in Jaipur.
+The trust has established three campuses in Jaipur.

 History

 Biyani Shikshan Samiti was formed by Rajeev Biyani, Sanjay Biyani and Manish Biyani in 2007 to improve women's education in the Indian state of Rajasthan.

 Campuses

-The Biyani Group of Colleges has two campuses: one in Vidyadhar Nagar, Jaipur, and another in Kalwar, Jaipur, Rajasthan.
+The Biyani Group of Colleges has three campuses: one in Vidhyadhar Nagar, Jaipur, Second one at Champapura, Jaipur and third at Kalwar, Jaipur, Rajasthan.